 Backlinks are simply links to your site from other sites.
 Your ‘backlink profile’ is a summary of all of your site’s backlinks, and a backlink audit is the process by which you assess your backlink profile.
 When you conduct an audit, you want to look at the quality of the sites linking to your site.

 Links posted in spam comments, on disreputable sites, and in some link directories are considered low-quality.
 Google’s algorithm penalizes sites for these kinds of links by lowering their rankings.
 Low-quality links will also decrease your DA, so it’s best to remove or disavow them after conducting a backlink audit.
+On the other hand, some directories might still be a viable option for boosting SEO.

 To do so, you’ll first need to access your backlink profile through Google Search Console or another backlink analysis resource.
 Your profile will include a list of all your backlinks, as well as information such as the domains linking to your site and your backlinks’ anchor text.